 - 1 tsp salt plus more to taste at the end

 - Combine all the spice mix ingredients.
 Set aside

 - Heat the oil in a 5 or 6 quart dutch oven over medium heat.
 When the oil shimmers test a bit of chicken.
 Just touch it to the oil.
 If it sputters, you are good to go.

 - Put half the chicken into the pot and fry to lightly brown.
 Remove and set aside.
 Repeat with the rest of the chicken.
 Set the second batch of chicken aside.

 - Reduce the heat to medium low.
 Add the onions and cook until translucent.
 This takes 3-4 minutes.

 - Add the spice mix.
 Cook, stirring constantly, for about 30-45 seconds to bloom the spices.
 Take a page out of Indian cooking here.
 It makes a difference.

 - Turn the heat up to medium high.
 Add 1/2 cup of chicken stock and scape up any browned bits on the bottom.
 Return the chicken to the pot along with the potatoes, thyme, habanero and green onion.

 - Add the remaining cup of chicken stock and bring to a simmer.
+Reduce the heat to maintain a steady simmer.
 Cover and cook for 40 minutes.

 - Taste.
 You may need a bit more salt.
 Garnish with some more thyme leaves and sliced green onions.
 Serve with rice or Jamaican rice and peas.